ricott/sma.modbus/README.md

 ## Energy Summary
 The Energy Summary is a virtual device that gathers information from inverter and energy meter devices registered in your Homey.
 It will only display information from inverters and energy meter devices from this app.
 It shows three values; PV Power, Grid Power, and Consumption.

+## PVOutput
+Report your inverter(s) status to PVOutput.org.
+You need to have done the setup at PVOutput's site to setup a system and generate an API key before adding this device to your Homey.

 ## Support topic
 For support please use the official support topic on the forum [here](https://community.athom.com/t/696).